JonasRSV/tensor-jo/README.md

   - [Cache](#cache)
   - [Visualization](#visualization)

-## Functionality
+## What is this?
 ---

-#### What can be done
+An implementation of a computational graph that support differentiating everything.
+Specific functionality includes

+* Cache'ing of forward propagations in the graph
-* Build graph of calculations
+* Cache'ing of gradient computations in the graph
-* Differentiate with regards to anything
-* Visualize graph and node input / outputs
+* Visualization of the graph
-* Cache outputs in a graph (This needs to be turned on - see cache example)
-* Cache gradients in the graph (This is always on)
+* Dynamically adding and removing entities in the graph

-#### Limitations

-***Graph does not support matrix multiplication***.
-This is because it does not nicely with the implementation of the chain rule.
-The problem is that matrix multiplication in R^3 results in a tensor in R^4 when differentiated.
-This would not be a problem by using a different way of calculating the chain rule, but i rather like this one so it is not supported.

-***Graph size is limited by python stack size*** since forward and backward passes is done recursivley: graphs that exceed the stack size will hit the recursion limit.
-This can be ammended somewhat using
+Please see the Examples section for examples

+## What it is not

+This is not a library for making huge computational graphs.
+Because of the nature of the implementation of the graph it is limited by the stack size.
+In python the stack size can be increased as follows:

 ```python3
 import sys
 sys.setrecursionlimit(A-NUMBER-HERE)
 ```

-But this is only necessary with very deep graphs.
+But either way this should not be used for large graphs.

 ## Installation
 ---